onnx/onnx/docs/Operators.md

 <dl>
 <dt><tt>axes</tt> : list of ints</dt>
-<dd>List of non-negative integers, indicate the dimensions to squeeze.</dd>
+<dd>List of integers indicating the dimensions to squeeze.
+Negative value means counting dimensions from the back.
+Accepted range in [-r, r-1].</dd>
 </dl>

 #### Inputs